choeffer/360pibot/docs/examples.rst

 .. note::

-    The P/I/D values of the PID controllers have a strong influence on the the robots movement.
+    The PID controller values have a strong influence on the the robots movement.
 Therefore, try out different values than the default once if the robot is not moving as exspected.
 Also to get a feeling of their influence.